lmweber/nnSVG/README.md

 [![R build status](https://github.com/lmweber/nnSVG/workflows/R-CMD-check-bioc/badge.svg)](https://github.com/lmweber/nnSVG/actions)

-R/Bioconductor package implementing our method `nnSVG` for scalable identification of spatially variable genes (SVGs) using nearest-neighbor Gaussian processes in spatially resolved transcriptomics (ST) data.
+R/Bioconductor package implementing our method `nnSVG` for scalable identification of spatially variable genes (SVGs) in spatially resolved transcriptomics (ST) data.

+`nnSVG` is based on nearest-neighbor Gaussian processes ([Datta et al. (2016)](https://www.tandfonline.com/doi/full/10.1080/01621459.2015.1044091)) and uses the BRISC algorithm ([Saha and Datta (2018)](https://onlinelibrary.wiley.com/doi/full/10.1002/sta4.184)) for model fitting and parameter estimation. `nnSVG` allows identification and ranking of SVGs with flexible spatial bandwidths across a tissue slide or within spatial domains defined by covariates.
+The method scales linearly with the number of spatial locations and can be applied to datasets containing thousands or more spatial locations.

-The package is integrated into the Bioconductor framework and uses the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) class to store ST data and results.
+The `nnSVG` package is integrated into the Bioconductor framework and uses the [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) class to store ST data and results.

+More details on the method will be provided in our paper (to be submitted to bioRxiv soon).

-The package will be submitted to Bioconductor soon.
+The package is currently available from GitHub and has been submitted to Bioconductor.

 ## Installation